SeldonIO/alibi/doc/source/overview/saving.md

 # Saving and loading

-Alibi includes experimental support for saving and loading a subset explainers to disk using the `dill` module.
+Alibi includes experimental support for saving and loading a subset of explainers to disk using the `dill` module.

 To save an explainer, simply call the `save` method and provide a path to a directory (a new one will be created if it doesn't exist):
 ```python